Beijing 2022: Even in defeat, China's foreign players are still smiling — and still spinning | DW | 11.02.2022

 Despite the gaps in his team's knowledge, coach Fu is optimistic about ice hockey's future in China, hoping that the Winter Olympics will help bring the sport to a wider audience.

-Whether the fad will last beyond the Games, Dreyer says, depends on what China does next.
+Whether the fad will last beyond the Games, Dreyer said, depends on what China does next.

 "I think they will try to fade out the heritage players and certainly the imports as more and more Chinese players get better," he said.
 "But whether or not they're able to do that and stay competitive is a different story.
 It needs grassroots participation.
 It's the same with football.